puppetlabs/puppetlabs-accounts/README.markdown

 This module manages many of the resources related to login and service accounts on Puppet managed systems.
 Unlike other Puppet Modules, this module allows you to specify users and groups using a simple Hash data structure.
-This Hash may be defined in a Puppet module of your choice (e.g. site::accounts) or in a simple YAML file on disk.
+This Hash may be defined in a Puppet module of your choice (e.g. site::pe\_accounts) or in a simple YAML file on disk.

 # Installation #